r10u3/lego_rc_ir_multitool/README.md

   * in some cases toggle between full forward and float
 * Provide keycode corresponding to self reported speeds

 #### b.
-Methods
+Members
 ##### &#x25B6; New Object
 Does not require any parameters.
-The methods to create each type of object are:
+The function calls to create each type of object are:
 ```
 import power_functions.combo_pwm as pf
 rc_encoder = pf.Combo_PWM()